badwan95/About-Me/README.md

 * I have added 6th question that takes a numeric value and guess if its right, while the 7th question has multiple correct answers, both got limited number of tries.

 ## @yaljamal add the function to @ammar code and modified .

+## Changed the content of HTML file and the CSS layout completely.